aboldguess/bid-finder/README.md

 ## Usage

-- **Access the dashboard** by navigating to `http://<HOST>:<PORT>` once the server is running.
+- **Access the dashboard** by navigating to `http://<HOST>:<PORT>/opportunities` once the server is running.
 If the server is bound to `0.0.0.0` replace `<HOST>` with the machine's actual IP address.
-- **Run the scraper** by selecting a source from the drop-down list and clicking **Scrape**.
-Progress messages stream to the page and new tenders appear in the results table.
+- **Manage sources** via the `/scraper` page where each source can be tested or scraped individually.
+Statistics such as last scraped time and number of contracts found are shown alongside edit options.
 - **Scrape all sources** at once by visiting `/scrape-all`.
 Each source is processed sequentially and the response details which succeeded or failed.
-- **Add a source** using the *Add Source* form.
-Provide a key, label, search URL and base URL.
-Once submitted the new source is added immediately for the current session and saved to the database so it is available after restarting the server.
-See the "Adding new sources" section below for a detailed step by step guide.
 - **Edit or delete sources** from the admin page.
 Use the list of configured sources to modify details or remove entries entirely.
 - **Manage the application** by registering at `/register`, logging in at